arnold-c/PhD-Dissertation/chapter_3/lca_supplemental-appendix.typ

 == Matrix Structure Sensitivity Analysis

-In the main body of the text, we present the results for the three-class model that corresponds to a scenario where public health measures (PHMs) reduce onwards risk of transmission (Supplemental Eq 1A), rather than conferring protection for the practitioner (Supplemental Eq 1B).
-Another alternative uses a single scaled value of $beta_(L L)$, representing all between-group interactions experiencing the same risk of transmission that is a fraction of the transmission observed between Low Adherence individuals (Supplemental Eq 1C).
+In the main body of the text, we present the results for the three-class model that corresponds to a scenario where public health measures (PHMs) reduce onwards risk of transmission (@eq_lca-supp-mixing-matrices\A), rather than conferring protection for the practitioner (@eq_lca-supp-mixing-matrices\B).
+Another alternative uses a single scaled value of $beta_(L L)$, representing all between-group interactions experiencing the same risk of transmission that is a fraction of the transmission observed between Low Adherence individuals (@eq_lca-supp-mixing-matrices\C).

-#set math.equation(numbering: "1")
 #let boldred(x) = text(fill: rgb("#8B0000"), $bold(#x)$)

 $